-The couple who met through mutual friends in New York in 2014, were married last summer in Beverly Hills.
-Both were initially working in different fields before merging.
-Natalie came from a background in film and public relations before gradually moving into the design world.
-In 2010 alongside a couple of interior design friends, she founded NES Creative.
-At the time, Elizabeth was working as a writer, producer and music consultant and she continued down this path for the first few years of their romantic relationship.
+The couple, who met through a mutual friend in Los Angeles in 2014, married in 2018.
+Both were initially working in different fields before they met.
+Natalie came from a background in film acting and production before gradually moving into the design world, and in 2010 she founded NES Creative as a solo venture.
+Elizabeth was working as a writer, alongside music and brand marketing and she continued down this path for the first few years of their romantic relationship.

-This meant when they did eventually begin working together, both had their own individual interests that they could bring to the table.
+This meant when they did eventually begin working together – Elizabeth joined Natalie at NES in 2015 to found the New York creative space – both had their own individual interests that they could bring to the table.
 Natalie explains, “Working with one another works well for us because we allow our individual strengths to shine.”
 But she also points out that each of them continues to pursue their own individual interests outside of NES, adding, “We also make sure to give each other space to create our personal endeavours outside of the creative agency.”
-More recently, Natalie has expanded her interest in film with NES Films, an L.A. based film production company whose enterprises include documentaries and fictional stories about life, while Elizabeth continues to work as a novelist and journalist, and is completing an autobiography about her coming-of-age years in an alternative family in New England.
+More recently, Natalie has expanded her interest in film with NES Films, an L.A. based film production company whose enterprises include documentaries and fictional stories about life, while Elizabeth continues to work as a novelist and journalist, and is completing a fictional book inspired by her life.
 Natalie notes, “As with anything, communication is key and operating from a place of we are always a team.
 We find the balance in making sure over everything the relationship comes first.
 After 7 p.m. our project conversations stop and we focus on each other.”

 Perhaps the most vivid visual embodiments of Natalie and Elizabeth’s collaborative power are their two homes, which follow in the legacy of Charles and Ray Eames as spaces for creative interchange and endeavours.
 In Los Angeles, Natalie and Elizabeth transformed a mid-century ranch house into a living art gallery, filled with eclectic, vibrantly coloured works of art and striking design pieces made by their friends and clients, as well as curious oddities found in thrift stores and travels across Europe and the United States.
 It is as much a showcase for the talent they support as it is a homely living space to live, work and unwind.
 “Being surrounded by art encourages you to make more of your own,” says Natalie.
 “This home is a great space to create.”